 In the European Union there is a change of guard.
-In spring, a new composition of the European Parliament was elected.
+In the spring, a new composition of the European Parliament was elected.
 In December, the European Commission will take over.
 Since October, the new heads of banking structures have been assimilating the powers.
 Their first major step was a review of funding priorities.
 For example, the European Investment Bank decided to stop lending to gas projects.
-According to the British Air Force news service, the bank did this with the consent of the new European authorities.
+According to the British service News The Air Force, the bank did this with the consent of the new European authorities.

 The basis of this decision of the Investment Bank is the general “greening” of European and world politics.
 It was developed at the turn of the century, gradually increasing momentum and developing into a global trend.
 At first it was the famous 1997 Kyoto Protocol of the year, obliging the countries of the world to reduce or stabilize greenhouse gas emissions.

 In the new century, the United Nations Conference on Climate Problems, held in December 2015 in Paris, became the crown of “green” politics.
 As we recall, the world community finally leaned on the point of view of those climatologists who see in global warming reasons exclusively technogenic in nature.
 First of all, uncontrolled greenhouse gas emissions.

 An agreement on a planetary scale was concluded in Paris.
 Its declared goals - by the second half of this century (by 2050 year) “to strike a balance between the volume of gases emitted into the atmosphere and naturally absorbed, that is, by the seas and forests” and by the end of the century “to keep global warming within two degrees Celsius compared to the pre-industrial era. "